mnzaki/ng-fx/README.md

 </ul>
 ```
 ###Speed
 + Adjusting the speed in the ng-fx is a snap too!
 Your animations speeds on which they enter and leave your app are totally up to you.
 You just have to add a CSS class. ```fx-speed-your speed in milliseconds```.
 All animations have their own default speed if not provided by you.
+There are __no predefined clases for speeds__.
+Any speed in ms can be accepting.
 ``` html
 <ul ng-init="foods=['apple', 'chips', 'muffin']">
   <li class='fx-fade-down fx-easing-bounce fx-speed-800' ng-repeat="food in foods">